nf-core/rnaseq/docs/output.md

 <details>
 <summary>Output files</summary>

+* `hisat2/`
+  * `<SAMPLE>.bam`: If `--save_align_intermeds` is specified the original BAM file containing read alignments to the reference genome will be placed in this directory.
+* `hisat2/log/`
+  * `*.log`: HISAT2 alignment report containing the mapping results summary.
+* `hisat2/unmapped/`
+  * `*.fastq.gz`: If `--save_unaligned` is specified, FastQ files containing unmapped reads will be placed in this directory.

 </details>

+[HISAT2](http://daehwankimlab.github.io/hisat2/) is a fast and sensitive alignment program for mapping next-generation sequencing reads (both DNA and RNA) to a population of human genomes as well as to a single reference genome.
+It introduced a new indexing scheme called a Hierarchical Graph FM index (HGFM) which when combined with several alignment strategies, enable rapid and accurate alignment of sequencing reads.
+The HISAT2 route through the pipeline is a good option if you have memory limitations on your compute.

-You can choose to align and quantify your data with RSEM by providing the `--aligner hisat2` parameter.
+You can choose to align and quantify your data with HISAT2 by providing the `--aligner hisat2` parameter.

 ## Alignment post-processing